robinoldman/bike-site/README.md

 ## STRUCTURE

 The 1 page website contains:
-simple instructions telling you how to play the game an image that changes everytime a wrong letter has been guesssed a word that has been ihidden by dashes that needs to be guessed a keyboard that reveals a correct letter in the dashes when it has ben pressed a score are that updates when a game has been won a mistakes score that updates everytime an incorrect letter has been guessed an alert message that appeas if you have won a game a loosing alert to tell you if you have lost a game
+* simple instructions telling you how to play the game
+* an image that changes everytime a wrong letter has been guesssed
+* a word that has been hidden by dashes that needs to be guessed
+* a keyboard that reveals a correct letter in the dashes when it has ben pressed
+* a score that updates when a game has been won
+* a mistakes score that updates everytime an incorrect letter has been guessed
+* an alert message that appeas if you have won a game
+* a loosing alert to tell you if you have lost a game